zejian1gla/Open_Sheep_Face/README.md

 Overall, the Open Sheep Face application stands out as an indispensable tool for researchers, veterinarians, and animal enthusiasts alike.
 With its user-friendly interface, swift analysis, and comprehensive output, this application is a valuable asset in promoting the welfare and care of sheep populations.

+# Contact
+If you have any issues about this application, feel free to reach out by email: zejianfeng474@gmail.com

 # Citation
 When utilizing any of the resources made available on this page in your publications,